Skip to Main Content

 Submit your application 4 Medical exam

-You will then take a two part medical exam: First there is a questionnaire on your medical history including specific information on your medication.
+You will then take a two-part medical exam: First there is a medical history questionnaire including specific information on your medication.
 Then the medical staff will conduct a physical exam to measure your height, weight, evaluate your vision, colour perception and hearing.
 The second step is a medical file review to determine any limitations that will affect your training and career.

 • 5